 The research showed that anxiety symptoms manifested in 45% (n=36) of students who experienced incessant worry about personal security and food availability, and depression symptoms affected 30% (n=24) through feelings of despondency and social isolation.
 The boy, at age 13, shared that he experiences constant loneliness.
 People do not show any concern about my presence or absence.
 The 15-year-old boy described his experience of being physically abused by older boys as well as police officers.
 The situation frustrates me deeply, although I lack any ability to change it.
 The individuals express deep emotional suffering alongside their helpless condition.
 The study revealed that 20 participants out of 80 (25%) used glue and petrol as substances to deal with their problems.
 The teen girl, who is 17 years old, uses glue-sniffing to escape her thoughts for brief periods.
-The use of substances is the only method through which I manage to get rest during nighttime.
 The use of substances makes their mental health more severe and leaves them exposed to physical danger and exploitation.
 Lusaka lacks available mental health services that would enable these children to manage their trauma and develop resilience.